jtietema/Fizzy/README.txt

 Introduction
 ------------
-Fizzy is a small PHP 5 Content Management System.
-It is designed to be portable.
+Fizzy is a PHP 5 Content Management System build with the Zend Framework and Doctrine.
+It is designed to be flexible in development and is aimed at sites that require a large amout of customization.
-It addition to MySQL it supports XML and SQLite.
-This makes it is ideal for small shared hosting accounts or low memory VPS systems.
-It's flexible MVC architecture allows for quick development and it storage backend ensures you don't have to worry about SQL queries and alike.

 For more information, see http://project.voidwalkers.nl/projects/show/fizzy